Where do you sew?

 Do you have a designated room where you can keep your machine set up at all times?

 Is it in a bedroom, a basement, a dining room, an office?

-If you don’t have a designated space, stay tuned.
-I will address organizational tips for you in an upcoming post.
+But, if you don’t have a designated space, stay tuned.
+I address some organizational tips for you in a post entitled, Keeping Your Notions Handy.

 Here is my sewing room:

 It all started at our former home when my sewing room was in the unfinished laundry room in our basement.